GuozhuHe/ResourceManagement/README.md

 {
     "error": {
         "code": 500,
-        "message": ""Failed to create resource, check your parameters(maybe your parameter is wrong)" }
+        "message": "Failed to create resource, check your parameters(maybe your parameter is wrong)" }
 }
 ```

 ## Q&A